vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/145/01_taM_pRchChatA.md

 title = "01"

 +++
-I take the two occurrences of īyate in b as passives to √yā ‘implore, beseech’ (with putative underlying accent īyáte)(so also WG), not to ī́yate ‘speeds’ as most do.
+I take the two occurrences of īyate in b as passives to √yā ‘implore, beseech’ (with putative underlying accent īyáte)(so also Witzel Gotō), not to ī́yate ‘speeds’ as most do.

 This echoes tám pṛchata “ask him!” that opens the verse and the two forms of √pṛch opening vs. 2.